chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 ## USABILITY STUDY
 * After prototyping the Low-Fidelity Wireframes, I conducted ‘Usability Study’ where I asked users to perform certain tasks to know how the users interacted with my Design.
-* The first study helped me guide the Designs froms ‘Wireframes’ to ‘Mockups’.
+* The first study helped me transition the Designs froms ‘Wireframes’ to ‘Mockups’.

 ![This is an image](../img_repo/CP.IMG.16.png){:width="200" height="100" loading="lazy"}